maritime-labs/boatface/README.rst

     # Display demo data in preview application, single-shot.
     nmea-kindle-panel ui --source=demo:// --display=viewer

+    # Display demo data on the screen, using the `eips` program, in landscape orientation.
+    nmea-kindle-panel ui --source=demo:// --display=eips --landscape

     # Display demo data on the user interface, using Pyglet.
     nmea-kindle-panel ui --source=demo:// --display=pyglet

     # Display demo data on the user interface, using SDL.
     nmea-kindle-panel ui --source=demo:// --display=sdl

-    # Display demo data on the user interface, using EIPS.
-    nmea-kindle-panel ui --source=demo:// --display=eips

 An example NMEA-0183 sentence emitted by ``calypso-anemometer`` is::